aabhaasvineetmallik/sorting_scripts/README.md

 ## Linux (tested on Ubuntu 16.04)
   - There are no prerequisites for the **sorting_script_txt.sh** on Linux systems.
   - However for **sorting_script_html.sh** you need to install pdftotext library (See section for **Windows 10**)
-  - To use the edit_metadata.sh script you will need to install pdftk, which can be done in Ubuntu by issuing the following command at the terminal 'sudo apt-get install pdftk'.
+  - To use the edit_metadata.sh script you will need to install pdftk, which can be done in Ubuntu by issuing the following command at the terminal 'sudo snap install pdftk'.

 ## Windows10
   - Install Windows Subsystem for Linux (WSL) (https://docs.microsoft.com/en-us/windows/wsl/install-win10)